Funeral Food: What To Serve At A Funeral Reception

 funeral committee

-If you are preparing the work yourself, you will want to lean towards foods you can prepare ahead of time.
+If you prepare the food yourself, you will want to lean towards foods you can prepare beforehand.
 Items that can be placed in a slow cooker and kept warm are easy to serve when the time comes.

-Other foods to consider include anything you can make, cover, and stick into the refrigerator are also good for a funeral meal.
+Other foods to consider include anything you can make, cover, and stick into the refrigerator is also suitable for a funeral meal.
 That includes salads, snack trays, and anything like that.
-Be certain to check out the venue ahead of time to ensure you have enough refrigerator space to store all of the items.
+Be sure to check out the venue beforehand to ensure you have enough refrigerator space to store all the items.

 Be sure to think about who your guests will be.
 If you have families coming, check to see that you have kid-friendly food on hand.

-Don’t forget to create a list of other items you will need like plates, cutlery, serving spoons, and napkins.
+Don’t forget to list other items you need, like plates, cutlery, serving spoons, and napkins.
 When you are grieving, it is very easy to overlook necessary things.

 Pam